SlevinBE/SlevinBE.github.io/source/_posts/2013-10-11-automated-gradle-project-deployment-to-sonatype-oss-repository.markdown

 #### Register your project at Sonatype

 First you'll need to register your project at sonatype.
-Follow the "2.
-Sign Up" and "3.
-Create a JIRA ticket" sections on this page: https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide
+Follow the "Create a ticket with Sonatype" section on this page: [http://central.sonatype.org/pages/ossrh-guide.html#create-a-ticket-with-sonatype](http://central.sonatype.org/pages/ossrh-guide.html#create-a-ticket-with-sonatype)

 #### Create a public key pair

 A public key pair is needed to sign your jar/pom files.
 To generate this we need to dive into command line.
-Follow the "Generate a key pair" and "Distributing your public key" sections on this page: https://docs.sonatype.org/display/Repository/How+To+Generate+PGP+Signatures+With+Maven
+Follow the "Generate a key pair" and "Distributing your public key" sections on this page: [http://blog.sonatype.com/2010/01/how-to-generate-pgp-signatures-with-maven](http://blog.sonatype.com/2010/01/how-to-generate-pgp-signatures-with-maven)
 This will generate a key that will be stored on your computer and on sks-keyservers.net.
 Remember the password because there is no way to reset or restore it when you forget it.

 #### Create a gradle properties file